Brian Moore Jr.

-Brian Moore Jr. is an American college basketball player for the Norfolk State Spartans.
-He previously played at Northeastern Oklahoma A&M College and for the Murray State Racers.
-He was the 2025 recipient of the Lou Henson Award as the best mid-major player.
+Brian Moore Jr. (born November 24, 2001) is an American college basketball player for the Grand Canyon Antelopes.
+He previously played at Northeastern Oklahoma A&M College, the Murray State Racers, and the Norfolk State Spartans.
+He was the 2025 recipient of the Lou Henson Award as the best mid-major player while at Norfolk State.

 Early life

 Moore is from Harlem, New York.
 His grandmother helped raise him but died due to cancer when Moore was age 11.
 According to the Times Herald-Record, after receiving news of his grandmother's death, Moore "grabbed a basketball and headed to St. Nicholas Park.
 He took shots and cried, not hearing the voice of an AAU coach who was passing by.
 The coach comforted Moore.
 They talked about his grandmother’s positive influence over him.
 The coach invited Moore to try out for her AAU team and he received his introduction to organized basketball."

 Moore attended Kingston High School where he was a top basketball player.
 As a senior, he was named the Varsity 845 player of the year and the Daily Freeman boys basketball player of the year after averaging 27.4 points.
 He concluded his stint at Kingston as their fourth-leading scorer all-time with 1,227 points.
 Coming out of high school, the only interested NCAA Division I school was Howard University, but Moore did not academically qualify.
 He thus played a season at Believe Prep in Rock Hill, South Carolina, before deciding to begin his college basketball career at Northeastern Oklahoma A&M College.